GaymerSocial/About.Gaymer.Social/index.md

 # About Us

 The whole point of Gaymer.Social is to be a community of like-minded people who support the LGBTQ+ community, love video games and want to enjoy social media with love and respect.
 However, running, maintaining and improving a social network can be expensive, so [we accept donations in various forms](/support).
 At Gaymer.Social, we want to be as transparent as possible when it comes to the support we receive from our members.
 People [support us](/support) every single day, so we want to let you know where your hard earned money is going.
+Our social media uses the open source fediverse social platform known as <a rel="me" href="https://gaymer.social/@stuxiedev">Mastodon</a>

 ## How we assign funds